What You’ll Learn 💾

 Introduction to data export

-We can use 3rd party post-processing software packages for advanced signal and data analysis.
-Data export in the DewesoftX software is easy, fast, flexible, and dynamic.
-It supports a wide variety of popular formats that make data files highly transportable and can be imported into virtually any analysis program.
+We can use third-party post-processing software packages for advanced signal and data analysis.
+Data export in DewesoftX is easy, fast, flexible, and dynamic.
+It supports a wide variety of popular formats, making data files highly portable and compatible with virtually any analysis program.

-Set export data properties: define the type of data with data export and determine the time axis (the time range of data for export can be defined).
+Set export data properties: Define the type of data to be exported and determine the time axis (the time range of data to be exported can be specified).

-Exported channels: select the channels to export from the channel list.
+Select exported channels: Choose the channels to export from the channel list.

-Export option: select another software application as a target for data export and offline analysis (MS Excel, FlexPro, Dewesoft, File export, Clipboard, etc.).
+Choose export options: Select the target software application for data export and offline analysis (e.g., MS Excel, FlexPro, Dewesoft, File Export, Clipboard, etc.).

-Template management: create and edit templates (scripts) that are listed on central post-processing in FlexPro and MS Excel part of the screen.
+Manage templates: Create and edit templates (scripts) listed in the central post-processing section of FlexPro and MS Excel.

-Perform export: after all the settings are done, select the Export data button to export data.
+Perform export: Once all settings are configured, click the Export Data button to complete the export.

 Export multiple files